 Here are the top tips from relationship experts at Skylark Counselling on how to deal with difficult in-laws and family conflict during wedding planning:

-Prioritize time to heal—schedule specific times where you aren’t allowed to talk about wedding planning or family conflict.
+Prioritize time to heal—schedule specific times when you cannot talk about wedding planning or family conflict.
 Giving space to these problems.
 Reconnect with activities where you fell in love with your partner allows for a stronger relationship while navigating challenging times.

 If there is a problem between two people, then those two people should lead the conversation.
 Instead, side conversations often increase escalation, inflation of problems, and hurt feelings.